mit-pdos/sigmaos/cpython3.11/Doc/library/time.rst

    .. availability:: macOS >= 10.12.

    .. versionadded:: 3.8

-.. data:: CLOCK_UPTIME_RAW_APPROX

-   Like :data:`CLOCK_UPTIME_RAW`, but the value is cached by the system at context switches and therefore has less accuracy.

-   .. availability:: macOS >= 10.12.

-   .. versionadded:: 3.13

 The following constant is the only parameter that can be sent to :func:`clock_settime`.